Laura K. Connell

 If acknowledging your feelings makes you anxious, take up mindful meditation.
 Breathe deeply and pay attention to your breath or to an object in the room.

 Finally, reach out to others for support.
-Depending on your situation, this might be a therapist, a trusted friend, or a support group.
+Depending on your situation, this might be a counselor, trusted friend, or support group.

 For me, reading has been far less expensive, even free thanks to the library, and more effective than therapy in helping me overcome childhood trauma.